LasagnaCake/MakaiLib/docs/systems/graphical/gl_renderable.md

 Bakes the object.

-Applies the transformations to all references attached, then copies the vertices of the triangles located in its *trangle buffer* into an internal vertex buffer.
+Applies the transformations to all references attached, then copies the vertices of the triangles located in its *triangle buffer* into an internal vertex buffer.
 Also sets it into *baked* mode.

 By default, every frame, the object does something similar to the process of "baking" and "unbaking", so that it can send its vertex data to the GPU for drawing.
 This procedure is necessary due to how the references and *triangle buffer* function.

-This function "preloads" that step, which can speed up rendering time.
+This function "pre-loads" that step, which can speed up rendering time.
 But as a drawback, while in *baked* mode, any modification to the references bound to this object are ignored.

 #### `unbake()`